Kong/terraform-provider-konnect-beta/docs/resources/event_gateway_listener_policy_tls_server.md

 Required:

-- `certificate` (String) A template string expression containing a reference to a secret or a literal value
+- `certificate` (String) A literal value or a reference to an existing secret as a template string expression.
+The value is stored and returned by the API as-is, not treated as sensitive information.
-- `key` (String) A template string expression containing a reference to a secret
+- `key` (String) A sensitive value containing the secret or a reference to a secret as a template string expression.
+If the value is provided as plain text, it is encrypted at rest and omitted from API responses.
+If provided as an expression, the expression itself is stored and returned by the API.

 <a id="nestedatt--config--versions"></a>